DIDSR/VICTRE/FBP DBT reconstruction in C/README_recon.md

 - Source codes - FBP_DBTrecon.c/.h
 - Makefile - to compile the codes
 - reconFBP_script.sh - bash script for execution
-- sample-input-output-files  - directory containing example input and output file to help user run and verify the results
 - cbct_code - Cone beam CBCT reconstruction code developed by Brock.
 Modified by Aunnasha for use with VICTRE.
 - Readme - this file